 Shirley McLaine helped him to start his first little studio in Hollywood.
 For many years he was the secret of Hollywood stars.
 Bikram perfected his series of 26 exercises to heal the whole body for young and old.
 For over 40 years Bikram has taught his yoga series bringing happiness and health to millions of people.

-With over 1000 studios worldwide Bikram Yoga is one of the most beloved and lasting yoga styles.
-In Zurich Bikram Yoga has been practiced for over 10 years at Grüngasse.
+With many studios, Bikram Yoga is one of the most sustainable and popular yoga styles worldwide.
+The original Bikram Yoga has been practiced at Grüngasse 21 since 2004.